-Paros is is a well known place to Yacht Charterers because of its ideal sailing wind and clear blue waters.
-Right in the heart of the Cyclades, this island is a great place to start your island hopping adventure.
+Paros is is a well-known place to Yacht Charterer because of its ideal sailing wind and clear blue Mediterranean waters.
+Right in the heart of the Cyclades, this island is a great place to start your island-hopping adventure.

 According to Greek mythology, Alkaios from Crete was the first king of Paros.
 He built a town on the site where the present capital city of Parikia now sits.
 The Cretans were great traders and used this island because of its strategic position in the Cyclades and its excellent farming land.
 The island was a naval station for the Cretans who named it Minoa.

 In 1100 BC, however, Ionians attacked the island.
 After a few attempts, they defeated the Minoans and took power.
 The Mycenaen Acropolis near Kolimbithres has artefacts from their civilisation.
 A century later, Arcadians captured the island.
 Then in 8000 BC, Paros became a maritime power, and a flourished with trading in metal and minerals.
 The Arcadians built many temples including one dedicated to the goddess Athena.
 Paros was famous around the Mediterranean for high-quality marble, from the Marathi Quarries.
 This marble was used to build many works of art and masterpieces such as the Temple of Apollo and the Venus de Milo.

 After the death of Alexander the Great, Ptolemy held control of the Cyclades.
 When the Roman Empire fell, Paros became part of the Byzantine Empire and its inhabitants converted to Christianity.
 The most famous church is the Church of Ekatontapiliani in Parikia, considered a significant Byzantine monument in Greece.